Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Requires: Enhanced Sight 3

 #### -=[ Combat Acupuncture ]=-
 You can throw senbon to target vital points on an opponent's body.
 Whenever making a called shot with senbon, if you deal damage you inflict a -2 immobilization penalty on your foe.
 Using this on somebody already suffering from it increases the Immobilization penalty by 1 each time.
-The maximum penalty is your rank in this ability.
+The maximum penalty is (your rank in this ability + 1).

 - Base Cost: 2
 - Scale: 2
-- Limit: DEX /10
+- Limit: DEX /20, max 5
 - Requires: Medicine 10

 #### -=[ Explosive Tag Connection ]=-